 The physical size and weight of the Nikon D610 and the Canon 6D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D610 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 6D is somewhat larger (1 percent) than the Nikon D610.
-However, the 6D is slightly lighter (9 percent) than the D610.
+However, the 6D is markedly lighter (9 percent) than the D610.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
 You can find an overview of optics for the two cameras in the Nikon Lens Catalog (D610) and the Canon EF Lens Catalog (6D).